janweinschenker/jdk9-jigsaw-http2/README.md

   1. `$> mvn clean:clean package`
 1. Execute the example code with maven by using the correct profile.
   1. `$> mvn exec:exec -PResponseAsyncExample`
+1. There is also a bash script that starts this maven target
+  1. `./script/run_single.sh`

 ### <a name="ResponseAsyncMulti"></a> 2.2 Fetching a list of target URIs asynchronously with multi response